PREVIEW | Dunkin' Dogs vs Southern Miss

 Scouting the Dunkin' Dogs

-Louisiana Tech moved to 4-0 in C-USA play with a 79-63 victory over UTSA on Saturday.
+Louisiana Tech moved to 5-0 in C-USA play with an 80-57 win over the Golden Eagles on Thursday night.

-Amorie Archibald was the star for the Bulldogs finishing with a career-high 31 points on 12/14 shooting from the field.
+Keaston Willis led the Bulldogs with a game-high 21 points on 8/16 shooting from the field.

-The Deltona, FL native also went 6/6 from 3-point range and is now shooting 40% for the season.
+David Green came off the bench to score 17 points in 17 minutes of action.

-Kenneth Lofton Jr. added 12 points, 16 rebounds, 5 assists, 1 block and 1 steal in 27 minutes of action for the 'Dogs.
+The Bulldogs shot 46% from the field and had 21 assists on 30 made field goals in the contest.

 Scouting the Southern Miss Golden Eagles